kngcl/queenAttack/readme.md

 # Queen Attack

-The projects is all about Implementing the classic method for composing secret messages called a square code.
+The project is all about indicating whether or not they are positioned so that they can attack each other.

 ## App